pypa/pipx/docs/contributing.md

 - publish_docs
 ```

+### Unit Tests
-So to run unit tests in Python3.7, you can run
+To run unit tests in Python3.7, you can run
 ```
 nox -s tests-3.7
 ```

 !!! tip
     You can running a specific unit test by passing arguments to pytest, the test runner pipx uses: